-When deciding between a root canal or dental implant in the UK, it’s essential to understand their benefits and limitations.
+When deciding between a root canal or dental implant, it’s essential to understand their benefits and limitations.
 The right choice depends on the tooth’s condition and the patient’s health.

 Root Canal: Preserving Your Natural Tooth

 A root canal is used to save a decayed or damaged tooth.
 The procedure involves removing infected pulp, cleaning the canals, and sealing the tooth with a crown for protection.
 The main benefit is that you retain your natural tooth, which supports your oral health.
-Root canals are also affordable under the UK’s NHS.
-However, over time, the treated tooth may weaken and require further attention.
+Whilst root canals can be done by the NHS the waiting time can be extensive and the crown to protect the tooth afterwards will be merely functional rather than aesthetic.
+It’s important to understand that over time, the treated tooth may weaken and require further attention.

 Dental Implant: A Long-Term Solution